dyno-might/dyno-might.github.io/_posts/2021-04-18-humidifiers.md

 You aren't choosing between risking 3 years of life and having dry air.
 You are choosing between risking three years of life and *getting a different kind of humidifier*.
 Buy a steam humidifier or an evaporative humidifier.
 It will cost $20-100, and it will humidify the air just as well.
 There's no plausible calculation that it's worth risking even a small fraction of 3 years to save that amount of money.

 The reason people don't want to kill their ultrasonic humidifier is because they're operating from the perspective that *they will be considered safe until there is irrefutable proof they aren't*.
 That's incredibly misguided.
 When there's a possibility of an extremely large harm, it's wiser to *assume the danger is real until there's proof it's safe*.

+Evaporative and steam humidifiers seem to create almost no particles.
+(See [Park et al. (2020)](https://doi.org/10.3390/ijerph17228638) or [Paschold et al. (2003)](https://doi.org/10.1016/S1352-2310(02)00969-X) or [Highsmith et al. (1988)](https://doi.org/10.1021/es00174a019) or [the EPA](https://www.epa.gov/sites/production/files/2014-08/documents/humidifier_factsheet.pdf) or [public health Ontario](https://www.publichealthontario.ca/-/media/documents/e/2017/eb-humidifier-hc.pdf?la=en).)
+The VA [prohibits](https://www.va.gov/vhapublications/ViewPublication.asp?pub_ID=9181) ultrasonic humidifiers but allows steam.
 So kill your damn ultrasonic humidifier.

 # Epilogue: Counter-claims and why they're wrong